Barossa and Light Herald: History

-In 1981, the newspaper then absorbed the Eudunda Courier (9 February 1922–15 April 1981).
+In 1981, the newspaper then absorbed the Eudunda Courier (9 February 1922 – 15 April 1981).
 The newspaper was later taken over by the Rural Press in the 1990s and was a part of the Fairfax Media group.
 In May 2005 the title was again shortened, this time to simply Herald, though the longer variants of the previous name (Barossa Herald, Barossa and Light Herald, or Barossa & Light Herald) are commonly used as well.

+The Herald appeared to cease on 8 April 2020, with a note of not being published on 15 April due to Easter, however further issues are not apparent.
+However, there has been some coverage of potentially syndicated articles attached to this title, during 2021 in other databases such as NewsBank.